Comparison of the healthcare systems in Canada and the United States: United States

 In the U.S., President Bill Clinton attempted a significant restructuring of health care, but the effort collapsed under political pressure against it despite tremendous public support.
 The 2000 U.S. election saw prescription drugs become a central issue, although the system did not fundamentally change.
 In the 2004 U.S. election healthcare proved to be an important issue to some voters, though not a primary one.

 In 2006, Massachusetts adopted a plan that vastly reduced the number of uninsured making it the state with the lowest percentage of non-insured residents in the union.
 It requires everyone to buy insurance and subsidizes insurance costs for lower income people on a sliding scale.
 Some have claimed that the state's program is unaffordable, which the state itself says is "a commonly repeated myth".
 In 2009, in a minor amendment, the plan did eliminate dental, hospice and skilled nursing care for certain categories of noncitizens covering 30,000 people (victims of human trafficking and domestic violence, applicants for asylum and refugees) who do pay taxes.

 In July 2009, Connecticut passed into law a plan called SustiNet, with the goal of achieving health care coverage of 98% of its residents by 2014.

-US President Donald Trump had declared his intent to repeal the Affordable Care Act, but was unsuccessful.
+In 2017, President Donald Trump had declared his intent to repeal the Affordable Care Act, but was unsuccessful.